When You Reach Out… And It Doesn’t Land -

 Phase One:

 Intense mourning.
 The shock.
 The absence.
 The reality that they are no longer flesh and blood beside you.
-It’s all about them.
+It’s all about missing them.

 Phase Two: